 As far as breast milk storage goes, you always need to make sure you take some sort of cooler bag with ice, an ice pack, and either storage bottles or bags to store your milk.
 The next section discusses milk storage!

-I have written an entire post on how to store breast milk because it is SUPER important that you know the guidelines associated with breast milk storage.
+I have written an entire post on how to store breast milk because it is SUPER important that you know how to safely store breast milk.
 But, here is a brief rundown.

 Once you have pumped your milk, you’ll either want to store it in breastmilk storage bags or a bottle.
 I LOVE these Lansinoh brand bags because they are designed specifically for breastmilk.
 I have never had any issues with them leaking and they are easy to label and store.
 Or, you can store the breastmilk in baby bottles you probably already have.